All about the Louisiana Purchase

 The Fate of American Indian Territory

 Europeans did not yet control the land west of the Mississippi Valley in 1803.
-After the United States secured the Louisiana Purchase from France, they had to buy or conquer territory from the Native Americans further west.
+After the United States secured the Louisiana Purchase from France, it had to buy or conquer territory from the Native Americans further west.